Krowemoh/TCL-Utilities/README.md

 2. Insert Mode - Press "i" to enter insert mode, this is how you edit things
 3. Command Mode - Press ":" to enter command mode, here you can type in commands to run
 4. Visual Mode -  Press "v" to copy text from a single line
 5. Search Mode - Press "/" to enter search mode
+6. Easy Mode - This will open in a familiar editing environment

 ## Opening Files
 `EVA BP SOME.FILE` - This will open a file inside BP.
 `EVA BP SOME.FILE --NO-LOCK` - This will open a file without locking it.
 `EVA STUDENT.FILE 47` - This will open a data file.
 `EVA DICT STUDENT.FILE FIRST.NAME` - This will open a dictionary

+## Easy Mode Keys
+`Ctrl S` - Save the file
+`Ctrl Q` - Quit
+`Ctrl Y` - Redo
+`Ctrl Z` - Undo
+`Ctrl F` - Find

 ## Normal Mode Keys
 `Escape` - Will put you in normal mode